udacity/FCND-Backyard-Flyer/README.md

 * future

-The instructions below walk through the instructions for getting a Python environment set up with the appropriate dependencies.
+The instructions below walk through the steps for getting a Python environment set up with the appropriate dependencies.

 Make sure you have [Anaconda](https://www.anaconda.com/download/) installed, this is required to create the project environment.